Shabbat Alone, Together

 OneTable Shabbat in the Time of COVID-19

-If you live alone, check out our resources for hosting just yourself below!
-Post your dinner to be in community with other solo Shabbat hosts and qualify for Nourishment for one.
+- Solo Shabbat: Post your dinner to be in community with other solo Shabbat hosts and qualify for Nourishment for one.

 I’m canceling my event, how do I send my nourishment back?